Reviews You Can Rely On

 Credit: Arthur Richardson

 The Quoc Escape Road has a super supple polyurethane leather upper that feels comfortable from the moment you put it on.
 The shoe feels soft but snug, like a good hug.
-While there are some downsides to the Escape Road, it is definitely one of the most comfortable shoes we tested.
+While there are some downsides to the Escape Road, it is one of the most comfortable shoes we tested.
 We were a bit surprised by this fact, mainly because many of the other top contenders for comfort include two dials to customize their fits.
-However, the proprietary Quoc dial system – which is very similar to the more ubiquitous BOA system in terms of feel and adjustment – does a great job of evenly distributing pressure across the top of the shoe.
+However, the proprietary Quoc dial system – similar to the more ubiquitous BOA system in terms of feel and adjustment – does a great job of evenly distributing pressure across the top of the shoe.

 cycling shoes - the quoc escape road shoes are comfortable and stylish, making them...